-Our Corporate Partner, WooBamboo, is based in the state of Florida, U.S.A., and was launched on Earth Day in 2013.
-In less than 3 years, their line of natural bamboo toothbrushes have become available in over 2,500 stores in more than a dozen countries.
-So far, over half a million plastic toothbrushes have been replaced with bamboo.
-Coming this year, they are also launching a whole line of natural mouthwash, toothpaste, and floss.
+Our Corporate Partner, WooBamboo Eco-awesome Oral Care, is based in the state of Florida, U.S.A., and was launched on Earth Day in 2013.
+In just over 5 years, their line of natural bamboo toothbrushes, biodegradable silk floss, and natural toothpaste has become available in almost 17,000 stores in more than 30 countries.
+So far, well over two million plastic toothbrushes have been replaced with those made of bamboo.

 We asked Christopher Fous, one of three founders of WooBamboo, to share their experience and insight on launching their successful bamboo business.

 Q: How did the idea for your business come about?

 A: First off, it strangely has nothing to do with teeth.
 Or hygiene.
 Or bamboo.
 For us, it was about inspiration.
 We wanted to create something that was simple, beautiful, and most importantly: universal.
 Something that was an eco-friendly alternative to a product everyone used, no matter what country you live in, what age, sex, or religion.
 We all brush our teeth, but unfortunately almost every person in the world uses and throws out plastic toothbrushes.
 They all end up in a landfill or an ocean - and we rarely even think about it because we so seldom throw them out.
 But there's billions of people doing it.
 It adds up.
 For us, our toothbrush is more than a piece of bamboo with bristles.
 It's a reminder - a symbol.
 It will remind you every time you use it that you've made a planet-friendly decision.
 You'll feel good about yourself and want to do more for the environment.
 If millions of people start and end their day feeling good and wanting to make eco-friendly choices, then we've changed the world.
 Everyone can make a difference with the decisions we make and the products we choose to endorse - and that's a powerful, beautiful thing.